-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 PRIVATE INSTITUTIONS

 Tuition:

 PUBLIC INSTITUTIONS

 Tuition: In-district \$9,790 \$9,790

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state: \$28,830 \$28,830

 Tuition: Non-resident alien

 FOR ALL INSTITUTIONS

-Required Fees \$2,290 \$2,290
+Required Fees \$1,390 \$1,390

-Room and Board (on-campus): \$10,328 \$10,328
+Room and Board (on-campus): \$10,904 \$10,904

-Room Only (on-campus): \$6,292 \$6,292
+Room Only (on-campus): \$6,810 \$6,810

-Board Only (on-campus meal plan): \$4,036 \$4,036
+Board Only (on-campus meal plan): \$4,094 \$4,094

-Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): college cannot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-X G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? × G4 Do tuition and fees vary by undergraduate instructional Y more than the tuition and fees reported in G1?